 Leaking Toilet

-A leaking toilet is a serious issue so it’s recommended that you call a plumber if you can’t diagnose and fix the leak yourself.
+Toilet leaks are a serious issue, so it’s recommended that you call a plumber if you can’t diagnose and fix the leak yourself.
 A leaking toilet can cause damage to walls and flooring as well as cause huge water wastage, increasing your monthly water bill.

 There are a few issues that could be causing your toilet to leak, such as a cracked toilet bowl, loose or damaged bolts, damaged pipes, or high water pressure.